Payback (2017): Aftermath

 Immediately following Payback on Raw Talk, Roman Reigns was about to be taken to a medical facility, but Braun Strowman attempted to further damage him.
 Reigns retaliated by slamming an ambulance door against Strowman's arm multiple times.
 The next night on Raw, General Manager Kurt Angle addressed the two's condition and said that both were injured.
 The following week, Strowman, in an arm sling, said that after he was completely finished with Reigns, he wanted Brock Lesnar and the Universal Championship, but Kalisto came out and demanded a rematch.
 That match ended after Reigns came out and attacked Strowman.
-The following week, it was revealed that Strowman required surgery on his injured arm, and would be out for up to six months.
-Reigns, along with Seth Rollins, Samoa Joe, Bray Wyatt, and Finn Bálor were scheduled to compete in a Universal Championship number one contender's extreme rules fatal five-way match at Extreme Rules.
+On the May 15 episode, it was revealed that Strowman required surgery on his injured arm, and would be out for up to six months.
+Reigns, Seth Rollins, Samoa Joe, Bray Wyatt, and Finn Bálor were scheduled to compete in a Universal Championship number one contender's extreme rules fatal five-way match at Extreme Rules.

 Also on the post-Payback Raw, Seth Rollins said that his business with Samoa Joe was done.
 He then turned his attention to Universal Champion Brock Lesnar, however, Finn Bálor interrupted and stated that he should be the next person to face Lesnar as Bálor was the inaugural champion and never lost the title.
 Intercontinental Champion Dean Ambrose then came out.
 He criticized Lesnar for not appearing and wrestling often and claimed the Intercontinental Championship to be the top title of Raw.
 The Miz then came out and said that he should be the one to face Ambrose for the title.
 A number one contender's match was scheduled between Rollins, Bálor, and Miz, which Miz won after interference from Joe and Bray Wyatt.
 The Miz and Ambrose had their title match on the May 15 episode where Miz won by disqualification.
-A rematch between the two was scheduled for Extreme Rules where if Ambrose were disqualified, he would lose the title.
+A rematch between the two was scheduled for Extreme Rules where if Ambrose were to get disqualified, he would lose the title.